BioData-Club/obo-tutorial/docs/processing-data.md

 Another important difference is the [open-world assumption](https://en.wikipedia.org/wiki/Open-world_assumption).
 Many programming languages and databases are built on the [closed-world assumption](https://en.wikipedia.org/wiki/Closed-world_assumption) that the system has comprehensive knowledge in its domain.
 For example, if a statement ABC is stored in the database then it is both known and true, but if ABC is not stored in the database then it is not known and assumed to be false.
 Linked data tools such as OWL do not make that assumption: if statement ABC is not known to be true or known to be false, it could still be either true or false.
 This makes good sense when you're merging data across the Internet, but it takes some getting used to.

-## Converting Relational Data to RDF
+## Converting Relational Data to RDF in Java with Apache Jena

 Let's see how to convert our example data from table to triples.
 I like to do this in a few steps.
 The first step just does the basic translation from tables to triples -- row-column-cell to subject-predicate-object and nothing more.
 These aren't very good triples.
 I call them "raw".
 But the raw triples are easy to work with and transform into better representations using standard linked data tools.
 The second step is to do exactly this, as we'll see in the next section.

 For the raw conversion we'll use some Java code with the [Apache Jena](http://jena.apache.org) library.
-We'll start with [data-after.csv](https://github.com/jamesaoverton/obo-tutorial/blob/master/examples/data-after.csv) and end with [data-raw.ttl](https://github.com/jamesaoverton/obo-tutorial/blob/master/examples/data-raw.ttl) (a Turtle file).
+We'll start with [data-after.csv](https://github.com/OHSU-Library/obo-tutorial/blob/master/examples/data-after.csv) and end with [data-raw.ttl](https://github.com/OHSU-Library/obo-tutorial/blob/master/examples/data-raw.ttl) (a Turtle file).

 Turtle is human-readable if we have a good set prefixes to shorten our IRIs to CURIEs.
-One convenient way to define the prefixes is in another Turtle file: see [prefixes.ttl](https://github.com/jamesaoverton/obo-tutorial/blob/master/examples/prefixes.ttl).
+One convenient way to define the prefixes is in another Turtle file: see [prefixes.ttl](https://github.com/OHSU-Library/obo-tutorial/blob/master/examples/prefixes.ttl).

-The example code for the conversion is in [TripleConverter.java](https://github.com/jamesaoverton/obo-tutorial/blob/master/code/src/java/obo_tutorial/TripleConverter.java).
-If you follow the instructions in the [code/README.md](https://github.com/jamesaoverton/obo-tutorial/blob/master/code/README.md), you can run it using a command like this:
+The example code for the conversion is in [TripleConverter.java](https://github.com/OHSU-Library/obo-tutorial/blob/master/code/src/java/obo_tutorial/TripleConverter.java).
+If you follow the instructions in the [code/README.md](https://github.com/OHSU-Library/obo-tutorial/blob/master/code/README.md), you can run it using a command like this:

     cd examples
     java -jar ../bin/obo-tutorial.jar convert prefixes.ttl data-after.csv data-raw.ttl

-Here's part of [data-raw.ttl](https://github.com/jamesaoverton/obo-tutorial/blob/master/examples/data-raw.ttl) output file, for just one row:
+Here's part of [data-raw.ttl](https://github.com/OHSU-Library/obo-tutorial/blob/master/examples/data-raw.ttl) output file, for just one row:

     tutorial:row-1 a tutorial:row ;
       tutorial:column-datetime      "2014-01-01T10:21:00-0500" ;